CS-433/ml-project-2-gan_control/README.md

 > This is the directory that contains all the source code for this project

 ### Arguments for executable files

+@TODO: Somesh
+@TODO: Could you also mention how you can reproduce the experiments with the seed?
+And which seed we used I guess

 #### main.py